JY-AI-Tech/CrackDataset/README.md

 sum of the edge image, to produce a factor as we called edge complexity.
 The larger the factor is, the more difficult it is for crack classification
 ### Demos
-&ensp;  &ensp;According to this edge complexity factor, we divided our crack dataset into five folds, from H1 to H5.
+&ensp; &ensp;&ensp; &ensp;According to this edge complexity factor, we divided our crack dataset into five folds, from H1 to H5.
 H1 is the simplest, H5 is the hardest.
 Each folder contains 50 crack images which dimenesion are all 512x512x3; we show some of our samples below.
      ![img_5.png](https://github.com/JY-AI-Tech/CrackDataset/blob/main/img_5.png)